ImperialCollegeLondon/2022-12-08_singularity_ncl/_episodes/05-singularity-docker.md

 Singularity can also start containers directly from Docker images, opening up access to a huge number of existing container images available on [Docker Hub](https://hub.docker.com/) and other registries.

 While Singularity doesn't actually run a container using the Docker image (it first converts it to a format suitable for use by Singularity), the approach used provides a seamless experience for the end user.
-When you direct Singularity to run a container based on pull a Docker image, Singularity pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Singularity SIF image.
+When you direct Singularity to run a container based on a Docker image, Singularity pulls the slices or _layers_ that make up the Docker image and converts them into a single-file Singularity SIF image.

 For example, moving on from the simple _Hello World_ examples that we've looked at so far, let's pull one of the [official Docker Python images](https://hub.docker.com/_/python).
-We'll use the image with the tag `3.9.6-slim-buster` which has Python 3.9.6 installed on Debian's [Buster](https://www.debian.org/releases/buster/) (v10) Linux distribution:
+We'll use the image with the tag `3.9.9-slim-buster` which has Python 3.9.9 installed on Debian's [Buster](https://www.debian.org/releases/buster/) (v10) Linux distribution:

 ~~~
-$ singularity pull python-3.9.6.sif docker://python:3.9.6-slim-buster
+$ singularity pull python-3.9.9.sif docker://python:3.9.9-slim-buster
 ~~~
 {: .language-bash}